Thomas Grosse

 1. The existence of a compulsory departure from the acknowledging person or the mother or the child [sec.
 50 Residence Act, (German) administrative instructions, from p.
 228],

 2. If the acknowledging person or the mother or the child has filed an asylum application and has the nationality of a secure state of origin in accordance with sec.
-29a of the Asylum Act [these are the member states of the European Union and actually Albania, Bosnia and Herzegovina, Ghana, Kosovo, Montenegro, North-Macedonia, Senegal and Serbia, Annex II of Asylum Act],
+29a of the Asylum Act [these are the member states of the European Union and actually Albania, Bosnia and Herzegovina, Georgia, Ghana, Kosovo, Moldau (Republik), Montenegro, North-Macedonia, Senegal and Serbia, Annex II of Asylum Act],

 3. The absence of personal relationships between the acknowledging person and the mother or the child,